diggsweden/open-source-project-template/templates/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a topic branch from your fork's main branch.
+3. Make your changes and run quality checks locally (if applicable).
-3. Push your changes to the topic branch in your fork.
+4. Push your changes to the topic branch in your fork.
-4. Open a new pull request to the main project.
+5. Open a new pull request to the main project.
-5. Respond to any feedback from project maintainers.
+6. Respond to any feedback from project maintainers.

 ## Commit Guidelines